VIVITROL® treatment information

 How much does VIVITROL® cost?

 Like with most other types of treatment for disease, the cost of VIVITROL® depends on your insurance and the coverage it provides.
-The range of VIVITROL® treatment program costs ranges depending on the facility and may be covered by both private and public insurance.
+The range of VIVITROL® treatment program costs ranges depending on the facility; however, it may be covered by both private and public insurance.

 How long do VIVITROL® side effects last?